MirielCH/Navi/README.md

 • Rename `database/default_db.db` to `database/navi_db.db`.
 • Upload all emojis in `images/emojis` to a private server Navi can see.
 • Change all emojis in `resources/emojis.py` to the ones you uploaded.
-• Change `DEV_IDS` and `DEV_GUILDS` in `resources/settings.py` to your liking.
 • Run `bot.py`.
 • Invite Navi to your server(s).
 Note the required permissions below.

 # Updating the bot
 • Replace all `.py` files.
 • Restart the bot.
 • If the bot requires database changes, it will not start and tell you so.
-In that case, turn off the bot, BACKUP YOUR DATABASE and run `database/update_database.py`.
+In that case, turn off the bot, **BACKUP YOUR DATABASE** and run `database/update_database.py`.

 # Required intents
 • guilds